 Peer-to-peer learning became another hallmark of NCAP’s work during this time.
 NCAP initiated organic field days for farmers in Idaho to learn from each other.
 When it comes to pesticides, peers listen to each other and are more receptive to hearing about alternatives.
 The Organic Farming Conference continues as an annual educational event held in Idaho.

 In 2017 with the help of an equity coach, NCAP began conducting assessments of our internal culture, operations, communications, and programs in order to create a diversity, equity and inclusion (DEI) plan.
 With the help of this consultant and through many discussions and training sessions among our staff and board, NCAP continually strives to become an equitable, antiracist and multicultural organization where differences are seen as assets.

 From 2009 to 2017, Kim Leval played a critical role as NCAP's Executive Director by building up the development and success of the organization.
 After her departure, NCAP moved to a shared leadership model for the next two years.

-In 2020, NCAP changed to an Executive Director leadership model with Ashley Chesser at the helm.
 The NCAP Board of Directors and staff represent our diverse geographic area and array of programs.
-NCAP’s main office is in Eugene, Oregon, with additional staff working remotely in other parts of Oregon, Idaho and Washington.
+NCAP’s main office is in Eugene, Oregon with additional staff working remotely in other parts of Oregon, Idaho and Washington.